552020/nibbler/lab/sfml/docs/issue/Environment_specific_crash.md

 SFML application (`sfml-app`) crashes with segmentation fault when run from user's terminal, but works correctly when run from automated tool/clean environment.

+**Root Cause Identified:** Crash occurs in `CGLChoosePixelFormat` during `pthread_once` initialization.
+The OpenGL framework's initialization fails when launched from interactive shell but succeeds with `env -i`.

 ## Symptoms

 - **When run by user:** `[1] <pid> segmentation fault ./sfml-app`